Novartis Venture Fund

 eFFECTOR is pioneering a new class of small molecule drugs that act by selectively regulating translation (protein synthesis).
 The company unites novel insights into the mechanisms of translational control with a proven approach to product invention. eFFECTOR is pursuing selective translation regulators to restore homeostasis to the translation landscape, thereby reversing the consequences of disregulation and offering treatment for a variety of serious conditions.

-Forendo Pharma is a drug discovery and development company with core competence in tissue specific regulation of sex hormone effects.
-Its two first-in-class product candidates are progressing to offer significant therapeutic benefits in men’s and women’s health.
+Forendo is a drug discovery and development company with core competence in tissue specific regulation of sex hormone effects.
+Its two first-in-class product candidates are in preclinical development with the potential to offer significant therapeutic benefits in men’s and women’s health.

 Galera is a clinical stage drug development company with a portfolio of small molecule superoxide dismutase activators.
 Superoxide, a product of normal cellular oxygen metabolism and certain environmental stresses, is harmful to DNA, RNA, proteins and lipids.
 This highly reactive molecule is managed by superoxide dismutases (SODs), but the SOD enzyme is deficient in certain disease states.
 Galera’s technology replaces this loss of function.
 The company is initially focusing on radiation-induced mucositis, cancer and pulmonary fibrosis.